We present additional results complementing the main paper. In particular, we show interactive relighting results,

 Small radii lead to hard shadows, whereas higher radii generate more diffuse shadows.

-Move the mouse vertically to adjust the light source radius, and horizontally to adjust the light azimuth angle.
+Move the mouse vertically to adjust the light source radius, and horizontally to adjust the light

 The current light azimuth angle is 0°.